airboxlab/airboxlab.github.io/_posts/2021-06-14-events-class.md

 <center><i>Kernel PCA (k=3)</i></center>
 <br/>

 Again, separation between cooking and air renewal data is good.
-This time 'presence' (many people) seems to overlap with cooking only, which makes sense: people are generating VOCs (breath, sweat, cosmetics, ...) and particles (like dust moved by human movements).
-Cooking can also have impact on the same sensors: frying or using the oven create particles, and VOCs can be emitted by gaz stove or other combustion/heating by-products.
+This time 'presence' (many people) seems to overlap with cooking only, which makes sense: people are usually in the room where they cook.

 ### A supervised learning technique: Linear Discriminant Analysis